sanjaykumard1/CSD-Case-Study-Repo/Group 4-Java cluster/29854809/README.md

 **3.Running the Application**

-Run the Main.java class to start the application.
+-Run the Main.java class to start the application.
-Follow the menu options to manage customers, services, and subscriptions.
+-Follow the menu options to manage customers, services, and subscriptions.

 **4.Functionalities**